alchemyplatform/aa-sdk/site/packages/aa-ethers/provider-adapter/constructor.md

 - `rpcProvider: string | BundlerClient` -- a JSON-RPC URL, or a viem Client that supports ERC-4337 methods and Viem public actions.
 See [createBundlerClient](/packages/aa-core/bundler-client/index.md).

-- `chainId: number` -- the ID of thechain on which to create the provider.
+- `chainId: number` -- the ID of the chain on which to create the provider.

 Or: